What Are Concrete Joints?

 Except in small jobs, it is not possible to place concrete in one continuous operation.
-Joints are also required for functional consideration of the structure.
+Joints in concrete are also required for functional consideration of the structure.
 These joints are known as concrete joints.
 In this article, different types of concrete joints are discussed.

-These joints are provided where there is a break in construction programme.
-Concreting operation should be so planned that the work is completed in one operation.
-If, however, it has to be stopped before completion of entire work, construction joints are provided.
-Location of construction joints should be such that it interferes minimum with the functional characteristics of the structure.
-Best locations for construction joints are as following:
+These joints are provided where there is a break in construction program.
+The concreting operation should be so planned that the work is completed in one operation.
+If, however, it has to be stopped before completion of the entire work, construction joints are provided.

 i) Beam: Joint may be located at mid-span or over the center of the column in direction at right angles to the length of the beam.